Automattic/wp-calypso/packages/composite-checkout/README.md

 - A data object that holds any data needed by the payment method, including data from any payment method components.
 - A component that displays that payment method selection button which can be as simple as the name and an icon.
 It will receive the props of the `CheckoutStep`.
 - A component that displays that payment method (this can be as simple as the name and an icon or as complex as a credit card form).
 It will receive the props of the `CheckoutStep`.
-- A component form that displays the required billing contact information.
-It will receive the props of the `CheckoutStep`.
 - A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
 The button can access the success and failure handlers by calling the `useCheckoutHandlers()` custom Hook or it can find the redirect urls by calling the `useCheckoutRedirects()` custom Hook.
 - (Optional) A component that wraps the whole of the checkout form.
 This can be used for custom data providers (eg: `StripeProvider`).
 - A component that renders a summary of the selected payment method when the step is inactive.